 The above considered, there are reputable premix companies that have been sourcing ingredients from places other than China both before and after the melamine recall.
 Some even make the ingredients themselves ensuring control over the process.
 These companies are the ones that continually receive awards and recognition for their blending, sourcing and commitment to quality each year.
 These companies also have marketplace longevity showing an extensive safety record.
 Simply, they don’t have to advertise their USA sourced, or non-China sourced ingredients because their reputation and performance speaks for itself.
 Vitamin premix companies that hang on advertising claims without verification, performance, or data to back their claims are likely a disaster waiting to happen.
 This is something that pet owners and pet industry professionals should be cognizant of.

 We’ve learned that most US pet food companies who claim not to use ingredients from China aren’t exactly transparent.
-For example, when asked specifically if companies source any ingredients from China, if they respond they will usually say one of two things: that their ingredients are sourced “globally” (spoiler alert: that includes China); or claimed that information was proprietary.
+For instance, when companies are specifically questioned about whether they source ingredients from China, they typically respond in one of two ways: either stating that their ingredients are sourced “globally” (which, by the way, includes China), or claiming that such information is proprietary.

 The proprietary response is a problem because companies will use this to hide certificates of origin for various ingredients, or the premix itself (China or elsewhere), or the fact that they do not perform adequacy testing.
 What the big miss here is that not all ingredients from China are bad.
 Yes, I said it – not everything that comes from China is dangerous – so long as a company is verifying safety and adequacy.
 In fact, ‘USA’ made or sourced should never be an excuse to not adequately test products.